Canop/miaou/themes.md

 A theme may only set SCSS variables.
 No direct CSS rule is allowed.
 Except when it is.

-Of course `!important` is totally too.
+Of course `!important` is forbidden.

 When something doesn't seem possible or convenient enough because there's no suitable variable, the common style and variables list may be changed by the core developpers.

-These limitations will make it possible to have Miaou still evolving and being maintained.
+These limitations make it possible to have Miaou still evolving and being maintained.